QWL-NS: Long-Term Care Staff Quality of Work Life in Nova Scotia

 About QWL-NS

-This research is collecting much needed information about the quality of work life (QWL) of frontline staff working in Nova Scotia long-term care (LTC) homes.
-Researchers have surveyed a mix of LTC staff including continuing care assistants, nurses (LPNs, RNs) and managers over two waves of data collection and added allied health professionals during a second wave of data collection.
-Established survey tools from the Translating Research in Elder Care (TREC) Program at the University of Alberta were used to ask questions about job satisfaction, burnout, physical and mental health, work engagement, organizational context etc. In total, through two waves of data collection, over 500 continuing care assistants and over 300 regulated staff (nurses, allied health professionals and managers) have completed surveys.
+This research is collecting much needed information about the quality of work life (QWL) staff working in Nova Scotia long-term care (LTC) homes.
+Data has been collected at two points in time: Wave 1 in 2021 and Wave 2 in 2024.
+Researchers have surveyed a mix of LTC staff including continuing care assistants (CCAs), nurses (LPNs, RNs) and managers over two waves of data collection and added allied health professionals during a second wave of data collection.
+Established survey tools from the Translating Research in Elder Care (TREC) Program at the University of Alberta were used to ask questions about job satisfaction, burnout, physical and mental health, work engagement, organizational context, etc. In total, through two waves of data collection, over 500 continuing care assistants and over 300 regulated staff (nurses, allied health professionals and managers) have completed surveys.

 WAVE 1: The Unsung Heroes: Long Term Care Staff’s Quality of Work Life